birds-of-williamstown/birds-of-williamstown.github.io/index.md

 # Birds of Williamstown

+An annotated list of bird species reported in Williamstown, MA, USA.
+Originally compiled by Thomas Kirby.

 ## Main Species List

 | Species | Year | Date | Location | Found by | Source | Notes |